VladLapkovsky/VladLapkovsky/README.md

 ### Hi there 👋

+I’m a beginner software developer.

+🌱 I’m currently learning SQL and going to learn Docker, Django, HTML, CSS and more interesting things.

+There is nothing interesting to see now, but not for a long :)

 <!--
 **VladLapkovsky/VladLapkovsky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.